3mkay/3mkay.github.io/_posts/2013-11-07-checkstimation.md

 ---
 > The activity of estimating a task by breaking it into a checklist of smaller, more estimable sizes.
 Gives the added benefit of actually being a handy checklist when you complete the task.

-If you us Trello to manage your boards, [this little script](/article/trello-checklist-totals) might help ease the task of adding up your checklist items
+If you use Trello to manage your boards, [this little script](/article/trello-checklist-totals) might help ease the task of adding up your checklist items